Reasno/ComposeMixins/README.md

 * Functions composed with ```map``` and ```collapse``` recipes also accept ```Traversable``` as input.
 * For ```all``` and ```any``` recipes, all functions are always evaluated regardless of their return values.

+## Testing
+PHPUnit is overkill for this project.
+To do a simple test, execute ```php tests/composeMixinsTest.php``` and see if all assertions pass.